HabitatFramework/UserGuide/interface/interface.rst

 	List of Operators

-..
-Note:: The value of the ‘Boolean Operator’ field on the first row is not used.

 Once you have entered the values for the current row, click on another row in the query builder to confirm the entry and enable the ‘OK’ button.

 If you have made a mistake when entering the selection criteria, click on the grey box to the left of ‘Boolean Operator’ to select the row, then press the ‘Delete’ key on your keyboard to remove it.

 ..
-Note:: If IHS category and/or IHS summary are enabled in the Options menu, it will be quicker to select data from these fields in the GIS, then use ‘Get Map Selection’.
+Tip:: It will typically be quicker to select data from these fields in the GIS, then use ‘Get Map Selection’.

 .. |clearfilter| image:: ../images/icons/ClearFilter.png
 	:height: 16px